 AirPods vs Galaxy Buds Pro: Would you rather hear it all, or hear nothing?

-The Apple AirPods use an open-fit design and don’t seal to the ear, meaning you hear virtually everything going on around you.
+The Apple AirPods use an open-fit design and doesn’t seal to the ear, meaning you hear virtually everything going on around you.
 This isn’t great for sound quality, but it’s important if you live in a city and want to remain aware of your surroundings at all times.
 This design means the AirPods passive isolation is nonexistent, so if you want a pair of earbuds that quiet the world around you, get the Samsung Galaxy Buds Pro.

 When you turn the Galaxy Buds Pro ANC to its highest level, you benefit from low-frequency attenuation which is ideal for daily commutes and flights.
 Noise cancelling technology shines brightest when it combats low, predictable sounds, but it can’t effectively hush incidental noises (sounds higher than 1kHz)—that’s where passive isolation comes into play.
 Since the Galaxy Buds Pro seal to the ear canals, they effectively quiet syncopated sounds like nearby conversations and the clang of dishware.

 The Samsung Galaxy Buds Pro boast a more accurate frequency response than the AirPods, which makes nearly all genres of music sound close to how the audio engineers intended.

 The Galaxy Buds Pro amplify sub-bass notes just enough to add some oomph to your favorite tracks without letting auditory masking run amok.
 Meanwhile, the earbuds accurately reproduce frequencies from about 100-1000Hz, which is the most important range for music.
 Don’t worry too much about the 10kHz emphasis: that just makes it easier for you to perceive really high-pitched harmonics.